 About M8070B - Shows the product information of M8070B including version number, build date, build info and web links for M8070B information and support.

-• Check for Updates - Opens the Software Updates window, which displays the currently installed versions and if required, download and install the latest available version of the M8070B software, supported plugins, and module drivers.
+Check for Updates - Opens the Software Updates window, which displays the currently installed versions of the M8070B software, plugins, and module drivers and also provide option to download and install their latest software versions.